sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

       First, select the layer containing the sub-basins from the drop-down-menu that lists all polygon layers in your current QGIS project.
-After selecting the layer, the sub-basin layer's fields containing the unique identifier must be selected from
+After selecting the layer, the sub-basin layer's field containing the unique identifier must be selected from
       the drop-down menu.
 Confirm your selection by clicking on the ‘Confirm Sub-basins’-Button.
 Upon clicking this button the Sub-basin layer